๐Ÿฅ—Intro to Nutrition

 1. Which three B-vitamins form coenzymes directly involved in the electron transport chain and citric acid cycle, and what are those coenzymes called?

-2. Compare and contrast the roles of Vitamin D and Vitamin K in bone health—how do their mechanisms differ?
+2. Compare and contrast the roles of Vitamin D and Vitamin K in bone health.
+How do their mechanisms differ?

 3. A patient presents with megaloblastic anemia and peripheral neuropathy.
-Which vitamin deficiency is most likely, and why can't folate deficiency alone explain all symptoms?
+Which vitamin deficiency is most likely, and why can't folate deficiency alone explain all the symptoms?

 4. Vitamin C and Vitamin E both function as antioxidants.
 Explain how their solubility determines where in the cell each one works and how they interact with each other.